TirumalPhutane/Quiz-App/README.md

 A simple and interactive Quiz App built using **Flutter**.
 This app allows users to answer quiz questions, view their results, and see the correct answers for questions they got wrong.

-## Features
+## Key Features

-- **Home Page to Start Quiz**
 - The app welcomes users with a clean initial screen to begin the quiz.

-- **Multiple Quiz Questions**
 - Users can attempt a set of quiz questions one by one.

-- **Results Page**
 - After answering all questions, users are shown:
     - **Correct answers**: Questions answered correctly.
     - **Wrong answers**: Questions answered incorrectly.
     - **Correct answers for wrong questions**: Helps users learn and improve.

-- **User-Friendly Interface**
 - Smooth navigation with an intuitive UI built using Flutter.

-- **Cross-Platform Support**
 - Works seamlessly on both Android and iOS devices.

 ## Screenshots